 But it was pretty cool learning and meeting vampires from other parts of the country and world.
 Way cool.
 I wish we got more time to explore all that.
 And the intensity of Alice’s visions and the oncoming battle was insane and had me amped up from start to finish!
 I really wish this book (and some of the others) had been told in multiple POVs, actually.
 But overall this book is an exciting conclusion to an epic romance.
 (Although I still think the first half of the book is ridiculous).

 AGE 18: This book is the most awkward and disappointing thing to ever be seared onto the flesh of trees.
 It pushed me onto the verge of supporting book burning.
 The honeymoon and baby part?
 Incredibly awkward beyond belief, also so gross.
 I don’t know if I’ve ever cringed so much in one sitting, or in my life.
 The vampire battle?
 The most disappointing event that never happened in fictional history.
 Breaking Dawn, GET OUT.

 I’ve said it before but I’ll say it again: I really liked these books when I was 14 so I get it.
-But I grew up and it was like I took my head out of the sand and finally saw all the cracks and chipping paint and I began to develop my own mind, my tastes changed, and yeah I found issues with these books so no I’m not a fan anymore (though these books will always have a place in my book-loving heart).
+But I grew up and it was like I took my head out of the sand and finally saw all the cracks and chipping paint and I began to develop my own mind, my tastes changed, and yeah I found issues with these books so no I guess I’m not really a fan anymore (though these books will always have a place in my book-loving heart).
 But hey, if these are your faves then grand.
 Every book should have someone who loves it besides the author.